TarasKiricenko/PROJECT-4/README.md

 <li>Little bit about authentication, lets have a look at password handling:</li>
 <br>
 <img src="https://user-images.githubusercontent.com/81250034/129717552-11899828-181b-48fc-ba44-b382ee63d474.png" alt="[Screenshot 2021-08-17 at 14 21 59]"/>
-We won't save our password and its confirmation as they come, just use them for validation, check if they match, and then store password encrypted way.
+I won't save our password and its confirmation as they come, just use them for validation, check if they match, and then store password encrypted way.
 <br>
 <br>
 I will use other fields from class Meta in front-end building, that is why not all fields are returning as data.